 As a parent, you will have to revisit the habit of preparing the tried-and-tested school lunches for your child.
 Having a pre-teen or teenager in orthodontic treatment requires that you are a bit more careful about what you place in the brown paper bag.
-But it doesn’t have to require extra time if you know what foods to have handy in the pantry or the fridge.
+But it doesn’t have to require extra time if you know what foods

 First, it’s helpful to know what your child should not be eating at school—or anywhere—while wearing braces.

 While wearing braces, it is important for your child to avoid foods that are excessively hard, crisp or unyielding.
 Eating these foods is like playing Russian roulette with your orthodontic appliances.
 It might be fine one time, and even the next, but eventually the brackets, wires or bands will break or come loose.
 This can create discomfort in your child’s mouth, in addition to disrupting his treatment plan and requiring an emergency visit to the orthodontist’s office.

 - Fruit that is difficult to bite into, e.g. apples

 - Hard candy (hint: avoid anything with a name like “Jawbreakers” while in treatment that affects your jaw!)

 - Thick crackers

 The problem with these foods is not necessarily their consistency, but that when chewed they are likely to break or tear apart into small pieces that stick or lodge behind the brackets or between wires.
 This can make it difficult to properly care for your teeth, increasing the likelihood of tooth decay while braces are worn.
 Check out this slideshow to view some of these foods that often get stuck in braces.
 Foods to avoid here include: